 The rules for the capital requirements for internal market risk models can be found in Articles 362 to 377 of CRR.
 Only with permission from the competent authorities may institutions use internal risk models for one or more risk categories alongside or instead of the standardised approaches.

+Material extensions or changes to internal models require the permission of the competent authority.
+If a non-material change or an extension needs to be made to an approved risk model, the authorities must be notified and separate permission by the competent authorities may be necessary.
 The procedure to be followed when models are changed or extended is set forth in a regulatory technical standard.

-Material extensions or changes to internal models need to be approved.
-If a non-material change or an extension needs to be made to an approved risk model, the authorities must be notified and separate permission by the competent authorities may be necessary.
+Institutions are required to add a multiplication factor on the VaR and the stressed VaR risk figures.
+The multiplication factor is at least 3 and can also assume higher values in the case of qualitative deficiencies (qualitative multiplication factor).
 Institutions are required to carry out daily back-testing on hypothetical and actual changes in the portfolio value and count the overshootings as described in Article 366 of CRR.
-The number of overshootings is used to generate a (quantitative) addend on the multiplication factor for the VaR and stressed VaR figures.
-The multiplication factor amounts to at least three, but it can be higher if there are any qualitative flaws.
+The number of overshootings is used to generate a quantitative addend on the multiplication factor for the VaR and stressed VaR figures (quantitative multiplier).
 The addend derived from the number of overshootings identified during back-testing takes a value between 0 and 1 as defined per Table 1 in Article 366 of CRR.